Chiagoziemchidera/Churn-Analysis-and-Retention-Strategy-Optimization/README.md

 # Churn-Analysis

 Churn analysis is the process of identifying and understanding why customers stop using a product or service.
-By analyzing patterns, behaviors, and factors contributing to churn, it helps businesses reduce customer attrition.
+Churn analysis isn’t only about predicting who will leave, it’s about understanding why they did.
+Data helps spot patterns, reveal trends, and drive action before it’s too late.

 ## Types of Churn